One Handed Shoelace Knot

 • While the recommended lacing method is Straight Easy Lacing, other lacing methods can be used instead, particularly Shoe Shop Lacing.
 The reversed One Handed Lacing can also be used, with the otherwise loose end passed all the way back up the shoe to emerge from the last eyelet.

-The One Handed Shoelace Knot is not only for those who literally have "one hand".
+The One Handed Shoelace Knot is not only for those who literally have “one hand”.
 It is equally useful for those who have two hands, one of which is limited either temporarily or permanently (eg. through injury), or one of which cannot reach the knot being tied.
-For example, tying Vambracers or other forms of wrist brace onto one arm using the other hand.
+For example, tying a wrist brace onto one arm using the other hand.